creoapp/documentation/docs/creo/exporter.md

 - _CREOCarousel_
 - _CREOPageContainer_

-Animations and color gradients are not exported too.
+Animations and color gradients are not exported.

 ### Year 2019 Roadmap